Nightline is a listening, emotional support and information charity, run by students, for students.

 We are proud to have been awarded Nightline of the Year 2023, having been awarded Best Volunteer Training in 2020, Most Innovative Nightline in 2017, and named Best Volunteer Training and Support 2015.

-Today we operate a call service and an instant messenger service, open from 8pm till 8am for 5 days a week: Saturday, Sunday, Monday, Tuesday, and Wednesday.
+Today we operate a call service and an instant messenger service, open from 8pm to 8am.
 We aim to support students across Edinburgh, with backing from Edinburgh’s Higher and Further Education Institutions – the University of Edinburgh, Edinburgh Napier University, Queen Margaret University, Edinburgh College, Heriot-Watt University, and West Lothian College.

 Meet the team 2025/26